jlaurens/texworks/Package/README.md

 (Work in progress)

-* `Command` contains various tools to be used directly by CMake.
 * `Modules` contains custom package loaders.
 Each file inside is included with the `find_package` instruction.
 (In progress)
+* `packaging` contains material to build distribution packages.
 * `Include` contains various tools to be used with instruction `include`.
   None will load a package, it may eventually provide tools to load a package.